SophiaTX/SophiaTX-MainNet/README.md

 # Introducing SophiaTX (beta)

-SophiaTX is a Delegated Proof of Stake blockchain that uses a "Proof of Brain" social consensus algorithm for token allocation.
+SophiaTX is a Delegated Proof of Stake blockchain.

 # Public Announcement & Discussion